candelariajr/Admin-Reskin/README.md

 Ths makes the colors more matching to Departmental Comm Specs.

 # Installation:
-The plop it in, overwriting current compiled CSS.
+Just plop it in, overwriting current compiled CSS.